CITIES-Dashboard/citiesdashboard.com/src/Pages/README.md

 <Route path="*" element={<Navigate replace to="/404" />} />
 ```

 Upon rendering, it updates the page title and sets the current page context to '404' to reflect the error state.
-The page presents a clear message ("Page not found") with a lighthearted note ("Bad links happen to good people") and an option for users to return to the homepage via a Button component linked to the root path.
-This setup ensures users facing navigation errors are informed and can easily navigate back to a valid page.